zowe/zowe-install-packaging/containers/kubernetes/README.md

 ### Create Namespace and Service Account

-Our default namespace is `zowe`, default service account name is `zowe-sa`.
-Please note that by default, `zowe-sa` service account has `automountServiceAccountToken` disabled for security purpose.
+Run:

 ```
 kubectl apply -f common/zowe-ns.yaml
 kubectl apply -f common/zowe-sa.yaml
 ```
+Our default namespace is `zowe`, default service account name is `zowe-sa`.
+Please note that by default, `zowe-sa` service account has `automountServiceAccountToken` disabled for security purpose.

 To verify this step,